yamori813/galprog/Readme.md

 |BD3|VPP(EDIT) CTL|

 All connect to FT2232 line is pullup 4.7K resistors excepting VPP CTL.
-All other line pulldown 4.7K resistors excepting VCC and GND.
+All other line pulldown 4.7K resistors excepting VCC and GND and CLK.
+CLK is connect to GND.

 VPP make by voltage step up converter MAX662A.
 This chip out 12V and 20V.
 Write VPP make LM317 from 20V.